Please select the country or location you would like to see content from.

 Driclor is a roll-on solution that contains the active ingredient aluminium chloride hexahydrate at a 20% concentration.
 It is licensed over the counter to treat excessive sweating (also known as hyperhidrosis) of the armpits, hands, and feet.
 Driclor can be used by adults and children and is safe to use during pregnancy and breastfeeding.

-How does it work?
+How does Driclor work?

-How do I use the medication?
+How do I use Driclor?

 You should apply the medication at night just before you go to bed and then wash it off in the morning.
 Do not reapply the medication during the day.
 Initially, it is recommended that you do this each night until you see an improvement in your symptoms, then you should try reducing the frequency of application.
 You can apply the medication to your skin in the same way you would use a roll-on deodorant.